NeuronSphere/hmd-tmpl-modeler/docs/basic_usage.rst

 *  /docs - docs and drawings as code, rendered with *hmd-cli-bartleby*
 *  /src - souce code and models
-*  /test - RobotFramework test suites
+*  /test - RobotFramework test suites.
+Will be extended to include unified test drivers across the primary template outputs.
 *  /meta-data - NeuronSphere manifest.json, VERSION file, and other NeuronSphere tooling & project metadata.

-This repository is a *NeuronSphere Compliant Repository*.
+This repository is a *NeuronSphere Compliant Repository*